MALIGN: Explainable Static Raw-byte Based Malware Family Classification using Sequence Alignment

-Once the consensus sequence and the conservation scores are generated, we take a training set for each malware family.
-In the training set, the positive examples are samples from that malware family and the negative examples are non-malwares or malwares from other families.
+Once the consensus sequences and the conservation scores are generated, we take a training set for each malware family.
+In the training set, the positive examples are samples from that malware family and the negative examples are malware from other families.
 All samples from the training set are aligned to the \consensusseq s of the corresponding family to get the aligned blocks for each sample.
-Using the previously generated conservation score, we calculate new scores called {alignment scores} for each block for all samples which will be used as features.
+Using the previously generated conservation scores, we calculate new scores called \emph{alignment scores} for each block for all samples.

-In Figure \ref{fig:overview} the green and red lines indicate the positive and negative samples in the training set respectively.
-These samples are then aligned with the \consensusseq s using the alignment tool, SibeliaZ which outputs alignments for each sample.
 An example of alignment score calculation is shown in Figure \ref{fig:conservation score}.
-Malware X-1 and X-2 are positive and negative sample respectively.
+Malware X-1 and X-2 are positive and negative samples respectively.
 X-1 has three aligned sequences with the \consensusseq \ (shown in purple) whereas X-2 has only one.
-Sum of scores for all aligned sequences will be the score for the corresponding block of that sample.
-As an example, for total score of sample X-1, we sum the scores of 3 aligned sequences.
-Each aligned sequence's score is the sum of the score of all coordinates.
+The sum of scores for all aligned sequences will be the score for the corresponding block of that sample.
+As an example, for the total score of sample X-1, we sum the scores of 3 aligned sequences, where each aligned sequence's score is the sum of the score of all coordinates.

-The aligned sequence score is then multiplied by the number of sequences that constructed the corresponding block since the higher the number of sequences that generated the block, the more conserved the sequence is across the instances from that family.
-In Figure \ref{fig:conservation score}, adding all coordinate's score of sample X-1's first aligned sequence, we get $7.32$.
+The aligned sequence score is then multiplied by the number of sequences that constructed the corresponding block since the higher the number of sequences that generated the block, the more conserved the sequence is across the malwares from that family.
+In Figure \ref{fig:conservation score}, adding the score for all coordinates of the first aligned sequence of the sample X-1, we get $7.32$.
 Since the corresponding \consensusseq \ was generated from 3 sequences, the final score for first aligned sequence will be $21.96 (= 7.32 \times 3)$.
 Finally, the total alignment score for the block was calculated by adding the scores of all 3 aligned sequences.